Chihuahua

 The right food

-Also regularly check the ears of the Chihuahua.
-Try to regularly remove excess wax or foreign objects.
-This will help prevent ear infections.
+Also check your Chihuahua's ears regularly.
+Try to remove excess wax or foreign bodies regularly.
+This prevents ear infections.

 Suitable accessories